Jordan-Glass/blog.jglass.me/content/posts/getting-started-with-zola-part-1/index.md

 # Serving the site

 With the configuration, theme and example content in place, the site is ready to be built.
 The `zola serve` command builds the site and hosts it locally for you to view.
 Most of the changes you make will prompt Zola to re-build the site to apply them - if it doesn't, use **CTRL + C** in your terminal to stop the server and run `zola serve` to start it again.
+If you get a "Segmentation Fault" error, I found that rebooting my system cleared it.

 *(If you want to include posts you've set as drafts, append the `--drafts` flag so your command is `zola serve --drafts`.)*